cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 After the Building instances are matched, step 3.4) from the EPC Agent can be performed.

-- A KG export of successfully instantiated and linked EPC data is provided in `../../Data/99 KG snapshots/5_epc_data_after_matching` (i.e. this also includes step 3.5 from the EPC agent)
+- A KG export of successfully instantiated and linked EPC data is provided in `../../Data/99 KG snapshots/5_epc_data_after_matching` (i.e. this does NOT include step 3.5 from the EPC agent README, but only the matching of buildings)

 ## 2.3) Property Sales Instantiation Agent